AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* works at a gp clinic or similar environments

 **Value proposition**: As the number of patients a General Practitioner grows, information management might prove complex, especially so for personal data.
 ImmuniMate offers a way to record comprehensive information about every patient, while ensuring timely updates and avoiding duplications/contradictions.
 It also seeks to establish links between patient for contact tracing and finding potential infectious clusters.